maksgraczyk/Polassis/README.md

 # Polassis
 A personal voice assistant for Android devices.
-This is the most up-to-date development version.
-There are no ads and donation possibilities.
 Polish is the only supported language at the moment (in both GUI and command recognition).

 ## Support
 This project is frozen.
 Therefore, I provide very limited support.
 I will not answer any e-mails with comments about either stable or development versions (except for copyright/acknowledgement issues: see "Third party resources used").
 If you find any bugs or have any suggestions, feel free to report them in "Issues", but I cannot guarantee that I will respond to the reports within reasonable time.

 ## Installation instructions
-Please note that this is a **development** version: bugs, empty screens and unfinished functions are *normal* here.
+The source code is the most up-to-date **development** version and does not have any ads and donation possibilities.
+Please note that bugs, empty screens and unfinished functions are *normal* here.
 However, as I aimed for fixing major bugs present in the latest stable version (1.0.7) before publishing the source code, the development version **may** work better than the stable one in your device.
 If this is the case, you are lucky!

 The development version runs on Android 4.1+.
-Android versions supported by all other releases available for download are stated in their description.
+There are also some stable and old beta versions available for download as APK files (see: Pre-bulit releases).
+Android versions supported by them are stated in their description.

 The permissions required are discussed in Polish at https://pastebin.com/cv7r22Za.